🚀 We are hiring! See open positions

 Understanding the HTML Structure

-Ticketmaster uses a modern HTML structure with specific CSS classes and data attributes for event information.
-Understanding these selectors is crucial for reliable data extraction.
+Ticketmaster uses specific CSS classes and data attributes for event info.
+These are the selectors used here.

 The key selectors we use for artist pages are: